rollthecloudinc/spearhead-docs/README.md

 # Summary

 This project is a starter kit for building documentation focused websites that look nearly identical to the [Green Web Foundations](https://learn.greensoftware.foundation/) documentation websites.
 Carbon free websites are built by combining HEDGE with Quell.
 Carbon free websites will also combine front and back end emissions with a call to action to contribute to offseting.
+Carbon free websites also use the very well known TailWindCSS utility lib making theming a pleasure and breeze.